litestar-org/litestar/docs/usage/dto/1-abstract-dto.rst

 response from the handler.
 Secondly, the user is able to set the ``created_at`` field on the model, which should only ever be set once, and defined internally.

-Let's explore how we can configure DTOs to manage scenarios like these.
+Let us explore how we can configure DTOs to manage scenarios like these.

 .. _dto-marking-fields: